anthonytedja/notion/README.md

 ## Features

-- Mobile friendly
+- Supported for Mobile App and Desktop Page
-- JS local storage to remember light and dark mode settings
+- JS Media Queries to automatically match theme settings

 ## Built With